Shabbat Manna Project

 Adventist College Palawan (Philippines)

-The Shabbat Manna project was launched last October 2025 to help students who are enrolled under the work-study program of Adventist College Palawan.
-This program — by working at least thirty-hours a week would enable the student to pay the tuition fees for the semester.
-They work in the farm, food service, grounds, security, custodial, office work, and other departments.
+The Shabbat Manna project in collaboration with Able Through Life Ministries, was launched last October 2025 to assist students who are enrolled under the work-study program of Adventist College Palawan.
+This work program enables a student to pay the tuition fees for the semester by working at least thirty hours per week.
+Student labor is very much needed in the food service, grounds, security, custodial, office work, farm, and other departments of the college.

-Many working students bear daily burdens that often eclipse their spiritual experience.
-Food preparation, budgeting, and fatigue can distract from worship and fellowship.
-This ministry frees them from these concerns even for a few meals, so they may delight in God’s presence with peace and joy.
-This meal is more than nourishment.
+The Shabbat Manna project, inspired by the biblical principle of Sabbath provision (Exodus 16) provides cafeteria meals on Saturdays for these working students affirming that God’s grace sustains even when we pause from labor.
+This meal assistance is more than nourishment.
 It is a celebration of God’s goodness.
 A tangible declaration that “the Lord will provide.”
-You will eat and be satisfied, and you will bless the Lord your God for the good land He has given you.” — Deuteronomy 8:10.
+You will eat and be satisfied, and you will bless the Lord your God for the good land He has given you.”
+(Deuteronomy 8:10).

 For more information about Shabbat Manna Project and how you can help, email your inquiries to: